GerarC/Pop/README.md

    |     4 |  /  | (2)  | (3)  |
    |     5 |  -  | (1)  | (4)  |

+5. _Generation of code:_
+   Actually this step is so simple when you already has and intermediate representation it's just translate the IR into the asm code of your predilection.
+   Pop is using nasm, but in the future it's also planned implement ARM, MIPS and stuff like that.

 ## Compile

 ### Linux